elisehuard/elisehuard.github.io/_posts/2021-11-06-in-favour-of-happy-endings.markdown

 ### Bigger picture

-Near future dystopias.
-I've read some good ones - and by that I mean books that were burned themselves into my brain.
+Near future dystopias: I've read some good ones - and by that I mean books that were burned themselves into my brain.
 To name but a few:
 * [84K](https://www.goodreads.com/en/book/show/35511975-84k) by Claire North - pushing oligarchic capitalism to its extreme
 * [The Water Knife](https://www.goodreads.com/book/show/23209924-the-water-knife), [Wind-up Girl](https://www.goodreads.com/book/show/6597651-the-windup-girl) by Paolo Bacigalupi - ecological disasters.

 They are well-written, gripping, terrifying, and I can't think about them without feeling my insides shrivel.

 So did they add anything to my life?
 I'm not sure.
 I'm also not sure they helped anyone realize anything they didn't know already.
 Reading these books are already an indicator of being aware of the dangers.
 If anything, they fill the reader with a sense of despondency and futility (for the same reason, I'm not sure I'll ever read [The Road](https://www.goodreads.com/book/show/6288.The_Road)).